Reaching a milestone always invites

 In 2025…

-We completed a major overhaul of our program offerings in the Fall of 2025.
+We completed a major overhaul of our program offerings in the Fall.
 Over the summer, our entire Silver Linings team evaluated our existing lineup and reimagined how programs could be delivered to better align with community needs while improving accessibility, effectiveness, and engagement.
-We also made the decision to remove barriers, like cost and diagnosis requirements, to ensure more people can access meaningful support.
+Thanks to donor funding, it was possible to offer all of our programs at no cost, which helps ensure more people can access meaningful support.

-In September, we launched more than 36 revised sessions, and registration exceeded expectations.
+In September, we launched more than 45 revised sessions, and registration exceeded expectations.
 Within the first week, participation doubled compared to the same period last year and continued to grow throughout the season.
 Participant feedback has been overwhelmingly positive, confirming that these changes are meeting real needs and supporting recovery in meaningful ways.
-This is what some of our participants had to say:

 45